🦉

 Stablecoinomics (noun) /ˌsteɪbəlˈkɔɪnɒmɪks/ is the branch of economics that studies how stablecoins are issued and circulated in digital economies.

-A stablecoin is a blockchain-based financial instrument designed to maintain a fungible, divisible, and price-stable unit of account while functioning simultaneously as a medium of exchange and credit, or as a store of value.
-Stablecoins are typically backed by and redeemable for underlying collateral, which provides the token with intrinsic value.
+A stablecoin is a blockchain-based financial instrument designed to maintain a fungible, divisible, and price-stable unit of account while functioning simultaneously as a medium of exchange, a medium of credit, and a store of value.
+Stablecoins are typically backed by and redeemable for underlying collateral such as cash or cash-equivalent assets, which serve as the reference asset anchoring the token’s denomination and intrinsic value.

-• Unit of account means prices and debts can be denominated in the stablecoin, making it a reference unit for economic activity.
+• Unit of account means prices, contracts, and debts can be denominated in the stablecoin, making it a reference unit for economic activity.

-• Fungibility means each unit of the stablecoin is interchangeable with any other unit.
+• Fungibility means each unit of the stablecoin is interchangeable with any other unit of the same denomination.

-• Divisibility means the stablecoin can be divided into smaller, fungible units without losing its value.
+• Divisibility means the stablecoin can be divided into smaller units without losing proportional value.

-• Medium of exchange means the stablecoin can be used to make payments, settle trades, and transfer value.
+• Medium of exchange means the stablecoin can be used to make payments, settle transactions, and transfer value between parties.

 • Medium of credit means the stablecoin can be lent and borrowed to create debt.

-• Store of value means the stablecoin can preserve and/or grow its purchasing power over time.
+• Store of value means the stablecoin can preserve and potentially grow its purchasing power over time.

 A stablecoin’s price stability is determined by how closely its market price tracks the value of its reference asset, typically a fiat currency.
-While market prices are influenced by external forces such as liquidity and trading activity, they ultimately reflect market confidence in the stablecoin’s collateral backing, redeemability, and credibility.
+While market prices are influenced by external forces such as liquidity and trading activity, they ultimately reflect market confidence in the stablecoin’s collateral backing, credibility, and redeemability.

 Most stablecoins are pegged to and backed by the U.S. Dollar.
-When users mint and redeem stablecoins directly with the issuer on a 1:1 basis, a hard peg is established at $1.
-That redemption mechanism allows market makers and arbitrageurs to maintain a soft peg on exchanges, keeping the stablecoin’s market price close to its reference value.
+When users mint and redeem stablecoins on a 1:1 basis directly with the issuer, a hard peg is established at $1.
+That redemption mechanism allows market makers and arbitrageurs to maintain a soft peg on exchanges, keeping the token’s price close to its reference value.

 Hard Peg (Primary Market)